-At the bottom of the fire trail is a “Green Loop” that can be safely ridden by children and mountain biking novices.
-From there it is possible to build up through the various levels until you’re able to ride the full course of rollers, jumps and berms.
+At the bottom of the fire trail there is a green loop that can be safely ridden by beginners and young children.
+From there it is possible to build up through the various levels until you’re an expert.

 Will club events be held on the trail?